aggregat4/dendriform/JOURNAL.md

 Search/Filter was way more elegant to implement in the same pass where we render the tree, since we descend depth first anyway we can gather status of all child nodes as we backtrack up the tree and decide whether or not a node (and its children) need to be rendered.

 Implemented search highlighting (straightforward) and fixed a bug where we needed to take into account whether or not something is selected in the current node before we do something like delete or backspace on it.
-Turns out the selection API of the DOM is incredibly crufty.
+Turns out the DOM selection API is incredibly crufty.